radical-lab/radical-lab.github.io/README.md

-i can collapse all of the economys into a state of /crippling|(ir|dis)reparable/ catastrophic failure by unleashing my /(meta)*/ wealth that every tax agency will beg me not to bring into their borders (conflict of interest); no "tax evasion", no "injustice" they can't boycott me ∵ i will metatarget them through f(x) trading; or is it fₓ trading ∘ (higher order) currency pairs? fₓ(B,S). % does swipl support unicode functors? the (charitable founding) microsoft rocking (/phaseshifted|photoshopped/ rocking chair), and (camera covering) facebook laughing (boosted paparazzi circus), public humiliations wære intimidation tactics for (sp)ywarez (corruption at the highest level) #mib i am like seinfeld; but i just don't use a towel ∵ i am just too lazy, and my clothing will eventually dry out after soaking up the residual water; at some point it is no different than wasting time using a towel, which wastes resources during laundry; i wear /thongz|flipflopz/ in the shower they use foreign aid to keep /dictators|tyrants/ in check; that's why they don't care where it goes they defeated isis similarly; exploiting technicalities like ninjaz #plausible_deniability doctor who is nārada; music box,.. (i put this somewhere; probably where i put twin towers)
+i can collapse all of the economys into a state of /crippling|(ir|dis)reparable/ catastrophic failure by unleashing my /(meta)*/ wealth that every tax agency will beg me not to bring into their borders (conflict of interest); no "tax evasion", no "injustice" they can't boycott me ∵ i will metatarget them through f(x) trading; or is it fₓ trading ∘ (higher order) currency pairs? fₓ(B,S). % does swipl support unicode functors? the (charitable founding) microsoft rocking (/phaseshifted|photoshopped/ rocking chair), and (camera covering) facebook laughing (boosted paparazzi circus), public humiliations wære intimidation tactics for (sp)ywarez (corruption at the highest level) #mib i am like seinfeld; but i just don't use a towel ∵ i am just too lazy, and my clothing will eventually dry out after soaking up the residual water; at some point it is no different than wasting time using a towel, which wastes resources during laundry; i wear /thongz|flipflopz/ in the shower (i just got the b-movie joke!!! :D) they use foreign aid to keep /dictators|tyrants/ in check; that's why they don't care where it goes they defeated isis similarly; exploiting technicalities like ninjaz #plausible_deniability doctor who is nārada; music box,.. (i put this somewhere; probably where i put twin towers)